 Being able to communicate a subject that you are passionate about which has a lot of depth but in a manner which isn’t confusing

 You can still be an expert but if you are unable to communicate effectively to your audience, you will never be a Thought Leader.
 By being able to communicate a subject that you are passionate about which has a lot of depths but in a manner which isn’t confusing, doesn’t use a lot of industry buzz words and doesn’t aim to alienate those who may not understand the terminology.
 Scot does this incredibly well still to this day in his blog for Channel Advisor still very up to date but in plain English.

 Thought Leaders are not restricted to the technology sector we hasten to add, our very own Andy Hamilton is the perfect example of this, Andy is regarded as a thought leader in Home Brewing and Foraging, and because he is a very good communicator people turn to him as the expert in his field which has led him into numerous television and radio appearances to discuss his industry in detail.
 (Matt’s comment: Andy was recently on the Alan Titchmarsh show)

-The message hear is, every niche or industry needs Thought Leaders almost as village elders who others turn to for advice.
-John calls himself a Story teller and this is a perfect fit for a Thought Leader.
+The message here is, every niche or industry needs Thought Leaders almost as village elders who others turn to for advice.
+John calls himself a Storyteller and this is a perfect fit for a Thought Leader.

 A top tip that Matt shares in the Podcast is to write your content as if it was for a 6 year old